TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 - key - it's value should be of type `String`, definex how elements from branches will be matched together
 - value - this is the output value which will be put the field with name the same as branch id

-Union node defines new stream which is union of both branches.
-In this new stream there is only one variable, it's name is defined by 'Output' parameter, it's value is:
+Union node defines new stream which is union of all branches.
+In this new stream there is only one variable; it's name is defined by 'Output' parameter; it's value is:
 ```$json
 {
   "key": `value of key expression for given event`,